viperproject/silver/README.rst

 Quick Start
 ===========

-Instructions how to get started with Viper can be found at: <http://www.pm.inf.ethz.ch/research/viper/downloads.html>
+Instructions how to get started with Viper can be found `here. <http://www.pm.inf.ethz.ch/research/viper/downloads.html>`